 Other types of headwear

 Head nets with shield protect well against insects and are especially effective against mosquitos and flies.
 Larger-pored head nets have two main advantages over head nets made of fine mesh: 1) they provide better airflow; 2) you can see better through them.
 Remember that no matter which type of head net you choose, bugs can bite through netting so you should wear it over a ball cap so that no netting is flush with the skin.
-Certainly, you can leave behind the head net at home, however, it is not recommended to do it if you go during peak mosquito season.
-Yes, substitutes like insect repellents will do some work, however, head nets are much more effective because they form a physical barrier between your skin and the bugs.
+Certainly, you can leave behind the head net at home, however, it is not reasonable to do it if you go during peak mosquito season.
+Yes, substitutes like insect repellents will do some work.
+However, head nets are much more effective because they form a physical barrier between your skin and the bugs.
+Basic styles (like the one on the image to the right; you can check it out on Amazon) are inexpensive but also as efficient as more expensive head nets.

-A visor or a wired peak that do not impair vision is essential for those who wear glasses.
-While some hoods have this feature, they often don’t offer the best protection so keep in mind that you may have to choose between protection and good vision.
+A visor or a wired peak that does not impair vision is essential for those who wear glasses.
+While some hoods have this feature, they often don’t offer the best protection.
+So keep in mind that you may have to choose between protection and good vision.

 Don’t underestimate the importance of headwear.
 Choose it according to the current weather conditions, the expected weather conditions, and your personal preferences.
 The best way to select an outdoor wardrobe is to gain experience and judgment by trial and error, sticking with the clothing strategies that provide the most comfort.